 To assist the Board in fulfilling its responsibilities, the Board has established a number of Committees.
 Each Committee has its own charter, which sets out its responsibilities.
 The Board had the following Committees during the financial year:

 - Audit Committee;

 - Risk Committee;

-- Governance, Remuneration & Nominations Committee: and
+- Governance, Remuneration & Nominations Committee; and

 - Information Steering Committee.

-- Information Steering Committee reverted back to a Board committee on 27 September, 2018.

 Audit Committee Principal Responsibilities